defunSM/nrepl-clojure-gui/README.md

 ## ToDo

-- Adding nREPLs by port [DONE]
+- Adding nREPLs by port [DONE] (Add more feaatures like telling user of creation of another server)
-- Connecting to external nREPLs
+- Connecting to external nREPLs [DONEish]
-- A settings file.
+- A settings file. (in progress)
-- Add a menubar [DONE]
+- Add a menubar [DONEish] (add more features)

 ## License